Updated June 2015

 What public-purpose-funded energy efficiency programs are available in my state?

 Iowa has no public-purpose-funded energy efficiency programs.
+However, state law requires regulated utilities to offer energy efficiency programs.

 What utility energy efficiency programs are available to me?

-Alliant Energy offers a set of energy efficiency programs, including the following:
+Alliant Energy offers a set of energy efficiency programs including the following:

 Rebates are available for a variety of efficient equipment including appliances (washers, freezers, refrigerators, dishwashers, and room air conditioners), doors and windows, food service equipment, HVAC, water heating, lighting, variable frequency drives, and data center equipment.